Shell shock: Physical causes

-2015 research by Johns Hopkins University has found that the brain tissue of combat veterans who have been exposed to improvised explosive devices (IEDs) exhibit a pattern of injury in the areas responsible for decision making, memory and reasoning.
+Research by Johns Hopkins University in 2015 found that the brain tissue of combat veterans who had been exposed to improvised explosive devices exhibited a pattern of injury in the areas responsible for decision making, memory, and reasoning.
 This evidence has led the researchers to conclude that shell shock may not only be a psychological disorder, since the symptoms exhibited by affected individuals from the First World War are very similar to these injuries.
+Additional research from Uniformed Services University of the Health Sciences on the brains of deceased armed forces service members found that "all five cases with chronic blast exposure showed prominent astroglial scarring that involved the subpial glial plate, penetrating cortical blood vessels, gray–white matter junctions, and structures lining the ventricles; all cases of acute blast exposure showed early astroglial scarring in the same brain regions."
 Immense pressure changes are involved in shell shock.
 Even mild changes in air pressure from weather have been linked to changes in behavior.

-There is also evidence to suggest that the type of warfare faced by soldiers would affect the probability of shell shock symptoms developing.
+There is also evidence to suggest that the type of warfare faced by soldiers would affect the probability of shell-shock symptoms developing.
 First-hand reports from medical doctors at the time note that rates of such conditions decreased once the war was mobilized again during the 1918 German offensive, following the 1916–1917 period where the highest rates of shell shock can be found.
 This could suggest that it was trench warfare, and the experience of siege warfare specifically, that led to the development of these symptoms.